 The Chemical Hazard Data Commons provides resources to assess and compare human and environmental health hazards of different chemicals, plus tools to collaborate to find safer alternatives.
 The goal of this effort is to reduce the use of hazardous chemicals and improve the inherent safety of materials and products.
 Our mission and vision is further detailed in a series of whitepapers.

-The Data Commons is a project of the Healthy Building Network, a nonprofit founded in 2000 to reduce the use of hazardous chemicals in building products as a means of improving human health and the environment.
+The Data Commons is a project of the Healthy Building Network (HBN) a nonprofit founded in 2000 to reduce the use of hazardous chemicals in building products as a means of improving human health and the environment.
 The Data Commons project is comprehensive, not limited to chemicals used in the building industry.

 Hazard listings - Associations between chemicals and specific human and environmental health endpoints identified by governmental and professional authorities.
 Largely based on the Healthy Building Network's Pharos Chemical and Material Library.
-The Data Commons aggregates 45 authoritative hazard lists.
+The Data Commons aggregates over 40 authoritative hazard lists.
 We constantly monitor the sources to keep up to date.
 To learn more, check out the Pharos system description, starting on page 9.

 Physical properties - chemical formulas and some key physical data are drawn from the NIH PubChem database.